bayareawebpro/laravel-examples/mix4-dual-bundle.md

 ## Tailwind Config (one per bundle)

-Add a config file to specify the paths for PurgeCSS.
+Create a Tailwind config file for each bundle, modifying the PurgeCSS paths to match the subdirectory of each bundle.

 ```javascript
 {